Peter-Nhan/Peter-Nhan.github.io/_posts/2021-06-03-Webhook-Python-Flask-WebUI.md

 After kicking off the flask_rx_web_view.py, I can browse to https://10.66.69.22:5443/log (ignore the security pop up - we do not have proper certificate in place - "Accept the Risk and Continue").
 The webpage will display the content of the log and will refreshed every 10 seconds.
 I have also test fire a curl webhook at the webhook receiver, and you can see it update after the 10 seconds.

 The top of the web page has a navigation bar, that has options to allow you to manually refreshed the page and a button to download the json file.
+These were added by "bootstrapping" the HTML in the template folder.
+More details below.

 [![](/assets/images/2021-06-03_Auto_Refresh_animated.gif)](/assets/images/2021-06-03_Auto_Refresh_animated.gif)